linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

 Mergers and Acquisitions

-Divestigure and Discontinuing Operations
+Divestiture and Discontinuing Operations

 ### Security Concerns Regarding Integration

-Integrating third-parties into an enterprise security practice involves careful evaluation of the risks associated with the elements of the third-party infranstructure and practice.
+Integrating third-parties into an enterprise security practice involves careful evaluation of the risks associated with the elements of the third-party infrastructure and practice.

 Rules and Policies